-As a result of the investigation carried out in the church in Kłodzko, locations of two previously unknown crypts were discovered, just beneath the chapel's floor; their location and size were estimated.
-30 indicated just beneath chapel's floor.
+As a result of the investigation carried out in the church in Kłodzko, locations of two previously unknown crypts were indicated just beneath chapel's floor.
 Their position suggests that entrance to the crypts may be outside the church.
 The complexity of the radargram image from the Dead People's Chapel gives reasons to expect potential connections between the newly discovered crypt and already known one.

 The majority of the radargrams recorder along profiles in aisles and chapels include hyperbolic anomalies at a depth 50-75 ns (2.5-3.8 m).
 They are probably the effect of electromagnetic wave diffraction.
 In that case two explanations are proposed.
 The first is that their origin is probably connected with remains of previous church, second, that these are the diffraction points on the ceiling of the catholic temple.

-5 This research might be helpful for future investigations, especially archeological excavations and restoration works.It should be mentioned that our results were compared with similar surveys that had been conducted in the Church of St.

-George (Panisova et al., 2016): researchers evaluated the same velocity for the underground medium as we did -0.1 m/ns.
-They detected the reflection corresponding to the... at 10 The depth of the upper part of the crypts was ten ns (our 4-6 ns) and 20-24 ns (our 26 ns) to the lower part.

-Considering that GPR surveying resolution is evaluated as 1/4 of the electromagnetic wavelength, it was concluded that better vertical resolution could be obtained with 800 MHz than 500 MHz antenna.
+- 5 This research might be helpful for future investigations, especially archeological excavations and restoration works.
+It should be mentioned that our results were compared with similar surveys that had been conducted in the Church of St. George (Panisova et al., 2016): researchers evaluated the same velocity for the underground medium as we did - 0.1 m/ns.
+The depth of the upper part of the crypts was ten ns (our 4-6 ns) and 20-24 ns (our 26 ns) to the lower part.
+Considering that GPR surveying resolution is evaluated as 1/4 of the electromagnetic wavelength, it was concluded that - 10 better vertical resolution could be obtained with 800 MHz than 500 MHz antenna.